 Basic multi-use yeasted bread recipe

 This recipe will give you 4 medium pizzas, 3 small loaves, 2 big ones, or between 16 and 25 buns!
-You can freeze the dough to bake it later.
+You can also freeze the dough to bake it later.

-Mix in a bowl 1.5 kilograms (12 cups) of flour, with 1 litre (4 cups) of lukewarm water, milk, or oil (I prefer water for crusty bread, and oil for sandwich bread and pizza, and milk for sweet breads), 21 grams (3 sachets or 2 1/2 tablespoons) of instant dry yeast, 10 grams (2 teaspoons) of salt and 10 grams (2 teaspoons) of sugar (less salt and more sugar if you’re doing a sweet bake).
+Mix in a bowl 1.5 kilograms (12 cups) of flour, with 1 litre (4 cups) of lukewarm water, milk, or oil (I prefer water for crusty bread, a little oil for sandwich bread and pizza, and all milk for sweet breads), 21 grams (3 sachets or 2 1/2 tablespoons) of instant dry yeast, 10 grams (2 teaspoons) of salt and 10 grams (2 teaspoons) of sugar (less salt and more sugar if you’re doing a sweet bake).

 At this point it is easier to use a fork or a spatula to mix rather than your hands.
 I use a large wok as a mixing bowl, it has a comfortable shape for mixing and kneading and comes with a lid.
 It is also easier to clean in a sink than a mixing bowl.